columnflow.inference

 DotDict | str

-Returns True if a parameter whose name matches parameter, and optionally whose category’s and process’ name match category and process, is existing, and False otherwise.
+Returns True if a parameter whose name matches parameter, and optionally whose category’s and process’ name match category and process, exists, and False otherwise.
 All three, parameter, process and category can be a string, a pattern, or sequence of them.

 Return type: